euougo/100-days-of-code/log.md

 **Thoughts**: I feel much more excited to work on small projects that are real, but I really understood the importance of basic and fundamental concepts, these small projects are powerfull.

+### Day 34: January 10, 2021

+**Today's Progress**: Today I was repeating the code from yesterday Workshop, searching for the things that I didn't understood completely.

+**Thoughts**: Some days I feel that I catch that I was studying, but another day I doesn't remember anything, have to read again almost from scratch...